google sheets

 Conclusion

-Using Google Sheets to expand cells can be complex and time-consuming.
-Sourcetable simplifies this by using AI to automate tasks and provide immediate answers about your data.
+Using Google Sheets to expand cells and perform other spreadsheet tasks can be complex and time-consuming.
+Sourcetable eliminates this complexity by providing an AI chatbot that helps you create, analyze, and visualize your data through natural conversation.

 Drop CSV